OPEI’s premier annual event will be held at Hyatt Regency Coconut Point, in Bonita Springs, Fla., June 18-20.

 Click here to learn about keynotes from Adam

 Steltzner and Vivek Wadhwa, as well as a private event at the Revs Institute.

-Many regions of the U.S. have experienced drought over the years.
-But drought is not forever.
-Our ways of dealing with water scarcity shouldn’t have forever consequences, either.
-Reportedly, California spent more than $400 million in taxpayer money to encourage homeowners to replace their living landscapes with deadened rocks, mulch, pavers and plastic grass.
-But these short-sighted policies are having long-term environmental consequences from dead and dying trees and eviscerated wildlife habitat and play spaces for kids and pets.
-One size does not fit all when it comes to managed landscapes.
-Know your zone and plant appropriately.
+U.S. regions have experienced drought over the years.
+But drought isn't forever, and dealing with water availability shouldn’t have forever consequences.
+Reportedly, California spent more than $400 million in taxpayer money to encourage homeowners to replace living landscapes with rocks, mulch, gravel and plastic grass.
+But these knee-jerk policies caused long-term environmental consequences: dead and dying trees, loss of wildlife habitat and no place for kids and pets to play.
+One size doesn't fit all when it comes to managed landscapes.
+Know your zone & plant appropriately.
 Learn more.

 Even in a drought, you can have grass and other living plants.
 You just have to choose the right kind of lawn and care for it properly.
 Follow these 3 guidelines:

 KNOW YOUR CLIMATE ZONE: What plants will survive in your climate and micro-climate?